Sharqiewicz/SandwichMaker/README.md

 ```

-### Bugs
+### Update 1.0
 ```

-Application works on Opera, but on other browsers is broken
+Bugs fixed - App works in all browsers

 ```